Careers in the Inland Fisheries Division

 Education

 Biologist positions require at least a bachelor's degree.
-However, most persons applying for these positions at TPWD have a master's.
+However, most people applying for these positions at TPWD have a master's degree.
 Keep this in mind when planning your educational goals.

 Although some colleges and universities offer undergraduate programs in fisheries science, many fisheries professionals obtain degrees in other disciplines such as biology, zoology, engineering, marine science, economics, or animal science.
 Courses in writing and public speaking, social studies and the humanities are also important.
 Fisheries professionals must understand not only the scientific basis of a fishery, but also how to communicate their understanding to the public.
 College algebra and statistics are also recommended courses; these subjects continue to grow in importance as we analyze the relationships between fishes, their habitats, and human populations.
 Graduate education typically involves specialized study in a selected area of expertise.